 For emergency assistance, dial 9-1-1.
 For non-emergency assistance, call the UCI Police at (949) 824-5223.
 The UCI Police Web site has information on crime statistics and campus area alerts.

 In the event of a disaster or local emergency, campus information may be obtained by visiting Today@UCI.

 The Office of the Registrar is an essential resource for registration and enrollment information, calendars, the Schedule of Classes, residency, enrollment verifications, transcripts, and policies affecting students.
 Students can access their student records via the Web with StudentAccess at this site.

 Summer Session registration is handled on a pay-as-you-go basis and credit cards are accepted by the Summer Sessions office during online enrollment.
 Students with a balance due for Summer Session can view their account and make an online payment on ZOT Account Online.

-The Veteran Student Services Office provides veterans, reservists, and their dependents assistance in obtaining the educational benefits to which they are entitled.
+The Veteran Student Services Office provides veterans, reservists, and their dependents with assistance in obtaining the educational benefits to which they are entitled.